abpframework/abp/docs/en/Tutorials/Part-1.md

 ### BookDto

 `CrudAppService` base class requires to define the fundamental DTOs for the entity.
-Create a DTO class named `BookDto` into the `Acme.BookStore.Application.Contracts` project:
+Create a `Books` folder (namespace) in the `Acme.BookStore.Application.Contracts` project and add a `BookDto` class inside it:

 ````csharp
 using System;